Flipez/rocket-lang/docs/content/en/docs/literals/file.md

 ### lines()
 > Returns `ARRAY|ERROR`

 If successfull, returns all lines of the file as array elements, otherwise `null`.
+Resets the position to 0 after read.

 ### read()
 > Returns `STRING|ERROR`

 Reads content of the file and returns it.
+Resets the position to 0 after read.